open-cluster-management-io/enhancements/enhancements/sig-policy/74-order-policy-execution/README.md

 dependencies for a specific policy template.
 The top-level `dependencies` will take priority over the template-level `extraDependencies`, so policy templates that have `extraDependencies` satisfied but not `dependencies` will still be marked as `pending`.
+This means that the dependencies for a policy will be the union of its `dependencies` and `extraDependencies` fields.

 ```
 apiVersion: policy.open-cluster-management.io/v1